yownas/vzsh/README.md

 Put "This is a nameserver." in /etc/motd on ns1 and ns2.
 The second time we assume that ns2 hasn't moved and use -u to speed things up.

+    rsync -va --rsh=vzsh mycontainer.mydomain:/root ~/backup

+Use rsync to make a backup of root home-folder in mycontainer.

 ## Copyright